artigraph/artigraph/CONTRIBUTING.md

 Thank you for your interest in contributing to Artigraph!
 This document explains our contribution process and procedures.

-If you just need help or have a question, refer to [SUPPORT.md](SUPPORT.md).
+If you just need help or have a question, refer to our [support page](SUPPORT.md).

 ## How to Contribute a Bug Fix or Enhancement